There are Many Christian Rings….There is Only One Ring of Christ

 Their skeletal remains were unearthed in Kourion’s Earthquake House by a team from the University of Arizona.

-A young Father reads their Story…
+A young Father of today reads their Story…

 “I can look at the ring now and see that man’s love for his family.
 It reminds me of my own love.“